framptonjs/frampton-motion/README.md

 ### Describe

+With the describe function you provide a description of the transition you wish to run and you get back a Transition object that can be used to run that transition.
+The description of a transition always starts with the element that transition is to be run on.
+The second argument to describe can be either a string, representing classes to apply to the element, or an object representing some combination of styles and/or classes to apply to the element.

 The describe function will automatically apply any vendor prefixes required by the browser running the code.
 It also aliases duration to transition-duration and delay to transition-delay to save a few key strokes.

-The describe function returns a Transition object.
 When we describe a transition we do not run that transition.
 The Transition object has a method to perform the transition.
 Transitions can be reused over and over.
 Each time you call the 'run' method on a Transition object it will apply the described transition to the element.

 ```
 const describe = Frampton.Motion.describe;